 Writing convincing dialogue can be a writer’s biggest challenge.
-Willem Anker (Red Dog) and Heather Morris share the tricks they’ve learned to get it right.
+Fiona Snyckers and Heather Morris share the tricks they’ve learned to get it right.
 Chaired by Alison Lowry.

-Noseweek editor Martin Welz chats with Tom Eaton as they dish the dirt on misinformation and misdeeds in the news world.
+Noseweek editor Martin Welz chats with Tom Eaton and Anton Harber as they dish the dish the dirt on the misdeeds of the news world.

 Good story, great writing, excellent research?
 What do reviewers and social commentators look for in a book, and are they always 100 percent honest in their assessments?
 Sue Grant-Marshall leads the conversation with Gail Schimmel and Fiona Snyckers.